D2KLab/HarvestingTablesInTheWild/report/report.md

 ![Monitoring architecture](images/elk.png)

 Monitoring infrastructure components:
+* Logspout
-* Logspout for docker logs redirection
+  * It was used for docker logs redirection to logstash.
 * LogStash for log aggregation
 * Elasticsearch for indexing and storage
 * Kibana for analytics and visualization